 Early Origins of the Knoke family

-Buckinghamshire where they held a family seat.
+The surname Knoke was first found in Buckinghamshire where they held a family seat.
 This ancient Saxon name in derived from common usage from atte en Oak, a place designation, which originated in those counties surrounding London known as the home counties. including Sussex, Essex, and others.
 By 1326 the name was well entrenched in that region and Richard Attenok is recording with estates in Buckingham in 1275, and was succeeded by Richard Noke.

 Early History of the Knoke family

 This web page shows only a small excerpt of our Knoke research.
 Another 43 words (3 lines of text) covering the years 1332, 1692, 1662, 1690 and 1737 are included under the topic Early Knoke History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Nokes, Noakes, Knoakes, Noke, Noak, Knoak, Noaks, Nokes, Knokes, Nowkes, Noekes and many more.